Wondering how to get a credit card reader for your business?

 Recurring billing is the holy grail of sustainable business models–sell a customer once and then deliver for that customer on a schedule, all the while billing on a recurring schedule.
 While many businesses successfully employ this billing approach, surprisingly few payment solutions offer recurring billing options.

 When picking your payment solution, make sure to look for this option.
 Even if you don’t currently bill your customers on a recurring basis, you might do so in the future.
 Switching payment solutions can be a pain, but you can save yourself that hassle by picking the right solution from the start.

-4. Is the payment software competitively priced?
+Is the credit card reader provider competitively priced?